arremiasz/GeoHunt/Experiments/arjavtri/exp3/chores/Readme.md

 ### Available End points from POSTMAN: CRUDL
 1. CREATE a new Person
 POST request:
-    /people - Create a new person.
+    /people - Create a new chore.
 The request has to be of type application/JSON input format {
         "firstName" : "tom",
         "lastName"  : "hanks",